 - The application questions assess your ability to give good answers to specific questions – that is, to follow a brief and instructions.

 Show that you share Gerald Eve’s values

 On the 'about us' section of its website, Gerald Eve highlights its four values that it believes differentiate it from its competitors – these are the key to your application.
 Across your CV, covering letter and application form answers, you want to show that you embody these values.
 Don’t just list these out in every answer box, though – you need to back your claims up with evidence.
 A good place to go into detail about this is the covering letter.

 Gerald Eve’s values are:

 - Trust and integrity

 In previous years, Gerald Eve’s recruiters have stated that they are looking for applicants with ‘personality and spark’.
 While this exact wording isn’t explicitly asked for, the value of friendliness approaches similar territory.
-Gerald Eve want to work with someone who is easy to work with, who has excellent teamworking skills, but is also not just another ‘corporate clone’.
+Gerald Eve wants to work with someone who is easy to work with, who has excellent teamworking skills, but is also not just another ‘corporate clone’.
 ‘Wacky’ CVs and extravagant The Apprentice-style hyperbole aren’t the way to go to show your ‘personality’.
-Instead, focus on revealing your personality through going into detail about your extra-curricular activities, interests, achievements and the responsibilities.
-Explaining how you raised £300 for charity by running a half-marathon in a costume, for example, or climbing Mount Kilimanjaro will do this.
+Instead, focus on revealing your personality through going into detail about your extracurricular activities, interests, achievements and the responsibilities.
+Explaining how you raised £300 for charity by running a half-marathon in a costume or climbing Mount Kilimanjaro, for example, will do this.

 Excellence speaks for itself to a certain degree.
 Ensure your property knowledge is up-to-scratch and that you’ve kept abreast of the latest goings on in the industry.
 And double check that there aren’t any typos in your application.
 Excellence is in the details, after all.